copsTvFan/cops-episode-guide/guide.md

 **Kansas City 9**

-- (MO -- 1:04 AM Car Chase) East Patrol Division -- Officer John Wagner is called into a pursuit of a car running on three wheels and only going 35 mph.
+- (Kansas City, MO -- 1:04 AM Car Chase) East Patrol Division -- Officer John Wagner is called into a pursuit of a car running on three wheels and only going 35 mph.
 The axle is creating a shower of sparks.
-- Police chase motorist who tried to ram police car
-- felony suspect bails out of vehicle.
+Featuring Officer Kevin Brandon, Officer Jose Viera, Officer Charles Huth, Officer Michael Verhoff, and Detective John Cosgrove.
+- (Kansas City, KS -- 11:25 PM Assistance Call) Officer Kevin Brandon and Officer Jose Viera of the Neighborhood Crime Unit head to assist an officer in the projects who spotted a guy (Drac) with a felony warrant.
+He has a tattoo on his forehead that's why they call him Drac.
+Vehicle pursuit.
+The driver jumps out of the running vehicle, leaving the passenger in the driver-less car which crashes.
+- (Kansas City, MO -- 3:07 AM Stolen Vehicle) East Patrol Division.
+Officer Bill Warren and Officer Karl Oakman are in a vehicle pursuit of a black, male motorist.
+A helicopter is assisting.
+The suspect might have been part of an armed robbery.

 ## CP-724